 - multiple sclerosis

-There’s also research showing that dopamine may be associated with psychosis.
+There’s also research showing that too much dopamine may be associated with psychosis.
 Dopamine is one of the chemicals in the brain that sends information from one brain cell to another.
-People with psychosis are thought to have dopamine levels that are too high.
-This could interrupt the pathways in the brain responsible for memory, emotion, social behaviour and self-awareness.
+Having high levels could interrupt the pathways in the brain responsible for memory, emotion, social behaviour and self-awareness.

 Although the causes are still being uncovered, psychosis is treatable.
-With medication and support, people with psychosis can recover from their illness.
+With medicine and support, people with psychosis can recover from their illness.